 The SEVIS I-901 Fee is transferable.
-It is attached to your name, not to your SEVIS number.
-Save your receipt of payment with all your important immigration documents.
-If you paid the SEVIS I-901 Fee using another institution's I-20 or DS-2019 and you have decided to attend Georgetown University instead, simply save both the receipt and the unused immigration form for which the original SEVIS I-901 Fee was paid and bring them to your visa interview.
-You can transfer your fee from one institution to another online or request a refund of the fee by contacting fmjfee.SEVIS@dhs.gov or calling I-901 Customer Support at 703.603.3400.
+It is attached to the student's name, not the SEVIS number.
+Save the receipt of payment with all important immigration documents.
+Students who paid the SEVIS I-901 Fee using another institution's Form I-20 or Form DS-2019 and have decided to attend Georgetown University instead must simply save both the receipt and the unused immigration form for which the original SEVIS I-901 Fee was paid and bring them to your visa interview.
+Students may transfer their SEVIS I-901 Fee from one institution to another online or request a refund of the fee by email fmjfee.SEVIS@dhs.gov or calling I-901 Customer Support at 703.603.3400.

-You must arrive in the United States no later than the report date listed on your Form I-20 or Form DS-2019 (section 3), and no earlier than 30 days prior to this date.
-If you cannot enter by the date indicated on your immigration document, contact our office at email@example.com.
+Students must arrive in the United States no later than the report date listed on the Form I-20 or Form DS-2019 (section 3), and no earlier than 30 days prior to this date.
+Students who cannot enter by the date indicated on the immigration document must notify OGS by email at email@example.com.

 International Travel Following Initial Entry

 While students are permitted to enter the United States up to 30 days prior to their program start date, we discourage F-1 and J-1 students from making immediate international travel plans after having entered the United States.
 International travel requires prior verification with the U.S. government.
 Since immigration records will only be updated and registered after the mandatory immigration compliance session, students should wait to leave the United States until OGS has completed the registration process with the U.S. government.
 SEVIS registration will be complete 30 days after the program start date listed on the Form I-20 or Form DS-2019.

 Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons before SEVIS registration is complete must contact their dedicated IS Advisor.
 For all other cases, please consult the Office of Global Services (OGS) prior to entering the United States in F-1 or J-1 status.